 Domme is a surprising village of Dordogne or Perigord Noir.
 It is located at the top of the mountain and is reached by a winding road.

-Inside the “Bastide de Domme” you will find a very well preserved medieval architecture and inside the Tourist office an entrance to the Grotto of Domme.
+Inside the “Bastide de Domme,” you will find exceptionally well-preserved medieval architecture and an entrance to the Grotto of Domme inside the Tourist office.
 A jewel of 450 meters with unique treasures.

-Stroll through the village, walk through its streets, its gardens, the mill, its viewpoints… The castle cannot be visited because it is private property.
+Stroll through the village, walk through its streets, gardens, mill, viewpoints… The castle cannot be visited because it is private property.

-Belvés is one of the most beautiful villages in France and is one of the most beautiful in the Dordogne – Perigord.
+Belvés is one of France’s most beautiful villages and one of the most beautiful in the Dordogne – Perigord.
 It is an ancient medieval city, which they have managed to preserve to this day.

 It is located on top of a rocky promontory, ideal for defending against possible attacks.

 The route to visit the village is very well signposted, with signs that explain what you are seeing.
-Highlights include the market (Le halle), the underground troglodyte city, the 14th-century castle, the Belfort Tower, among others.
+Highlights include the market (Le Halle), the underground troglodyte city, the 14th-century castle, and the Belfort Tower, among others.

-If you want to make the underground visit you have to go to the tourist office, it is where the Belfort Tower, in front of the market.
+If you want to make the underground visit you have to go to the tourist office, it is where the Belfort Tower is, in front of the market.

 The gridded city of the Middle Ages.
 This city was founded in 1284 by King Edward I of England (yes, the Perigord was English, but that is the subject of another post) and has remained almost intact to this day.

 The most surprising thing about this town is its perfect grid design.
-It is essential to reach the main square, tour the porticos with centuries-old arcades and its market that has been making more than 700 years in the same place, every Thursday morning.
+It is essential to reach the main square and tour the porticos with centuries-old arcades and its market that has been making more than 700 years in the same place every Thursday morning.